rust-embedded/cargo-binutils/README.md

 ## Features

 - All Rust symbols in the output of the LLVM tools are automatically demangled.
-- No need to pass to pass the path to the artifact as an argument if using the tool in "build and inspect" mode.
+- No need to pass the path to the artifact as an argument if using the tool in "build and inspect" mode.

 ## Installation